nikomatsakis/rfcs/active/0000-closures.md

 there are advantages for tooling when the Rust ABI closely matches the native ABI).

-**Use inference to determine the self type of a closure rather than an annotation.** We retain this option for future expansion, but it is not clear whether we can always infer the self type of a closure.
-Moreover, using inference rather a default raises the question of what to do for a type like `|int| -> uint`, where inference is not possible.

-**Default to something other than `&mut self`.** It is our belief that this is the most common use case for closures.

 # Transition plan

 TBD. pcwalton is working furiously as we speak.

 # Unresolved questions

-**What if any relationship should there be between the closure traits?** On the one hand, there is clearly a relationship between the traits.
-For example, given a `FnShare`, one can easily implement `Fn`:

-    impl<A,R,T:FnShare<A,R>> Fn<A,R> for T {
-        fn call(&mut self, args: A) -> R {
-            (&*self).call_share(args)
-        }
-    }

-Similarly, given a `Fn` or `FnShare`, you can implement `FnOnce`.
-From this, one might derive a subtrait relationship:

-    trait FnOnce { ... }
-    trait Fn : FnOnce { ... }
-    trait FnShare : Fn { ... }

-Employing this relationship, however, would require that any manual implement of `FnShare` or `Fn` must implement adapters for the other two traits, since a subtrait cannot provide a specialized default of supertrait methods (yet?).
-On the other hand, having no relationship between the traits limits reuse, at least without employing explicit adapters.

-Other alternatives that have been proposed to address the problem:

-- Use impls to implement the fn traits in terms of one another, similar to what is shown above.
-The problem is that we would need to implement `FnOnce` both for all `T` where `T:Fn` and for all `T` where `T:FnShare`.
-This will yield coherence errors unless we extend the language with a means to declare traits as mutually exclusive (which might be valuable, but no such system has currently been proposed nor agreed upon).

-- Have the compiler implement multiple traits for a single closure.
-  As with supertraits, this would require manual implements to implement multiple traits.
-It would also require generic users to write `T:Fn+FnMut` or else employ an explicit adapter.
-On the other hand, it preserves the "one method per trait" rule described below.

 **Can we optimize away the trait vtable?** The runtime representation of a reference `&Trait` to a trait object (and hence, under this